SabiMantock/math-magicians/README.md

 ### Key Features <a name="key-features"></a>

-- Created a React component that matches the design.
+- implmented an event handler to use the math logic for the calculator.
-- Used class-based components
+- Implemented calculate and operate functionalities.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>